What to see in Naples in 36 hours: the tour is designed to let you experience the city in just one weekend.

 One of the places where you can experience this experience is located a stone's throw from the Duomo, near the San Severo Chapel: the Mercato Maggiore.
 Here, you can try a food and wine adventure that drops you into the culture and history of the real Naples told not only through the excellent pizza but also traditional Neapolitan dishes such as Genovese, pasta and potatoes or the famous Scarpariello.

-4. Historic centre again: the subway stations of art and the Maschio Angioino - 4:00 pm
+4PM: the subway art stations and the Maschio Angioino

 After having tried the goodness of Neapolitan cuisine at the Mercato Maggiore, you can take a stroll and proceed with the tour of the historic centre.
-Go to Piazza Dante and take the metro line, which takes you to visit the art stations.
+Go to Piazza Dante and take the metro line which takes you to visit the art stations.
 The most beautiful in Europe is located in Naples and is a single stop from the Piazza Dante station: the Toledo station.
-The station, built by architect Oscar Tusquets, was nominated by the Daily Telegraph and CNN as the most beautiful in Europe and the world.
+The station, built by architect Oscar Tusquets, was nominated by the CNN as one of the most beautiful in Europe and the world.

 The station is made up of a continuous mosaic: it shows scenes from the history of Naples and its relationship with the sea and the sky through the telescopes.
 From Toledo, you can easily reach the Municipio station, designed by Alvaro Siza and Eduardo Souto de Moura, another beautiful station.
 As soon as you leave the station, your attention will be captured by the Maschio Angioino, one of the best-preserved castles in Italy.